withmonumental/docs/src/guides/spaceManager.md

 The space manager can at anytime by selecting the user within the Space Members section, editing (commission or fees review) or removing the user.
 :::

-Please refer to ***Reference vers les rôles*** to get more information about the member type and its impact on subscription contract.
+Please refer to [Space Members](/started/space.md#space-members) to get more information about the **member type** and its impact on subscription contract.

 ## Manage space contracts